Ophthalmology Made Simple

 • Location: Conjunctiva (white patches on the conjunctiva)

-• Cause: Due to vitamin A deficiency, often seen in conditions like xerophthalmia.
+• Cause: Due to vitamin A deficiency, which is often seen in conditions like xerophthalmia.

 2. Roth’s Spot: